pabloelt/pabloelt.github.io/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio:
-  - Data Scientist and PhD in Mechatronics
-  - I am passionate about solving problems and optimizing processes, especially those related to programming and business knowledge.
+bio: Data Scientist and PhD in Mechatronics.
+I am passionate about solving problems and optimizing processes, especially those related to programming and business knowledge.

 #interests:
 #- Artificial Intelligence